Shutterbug Magazine US - Pro Interview with Tim Wallace

 SHUTTERBUG: Tim, can you give us a short bio about how things started and how you arrived at where you are today?

 TIM WALLACE: My love of photography started at about age seven.
 My grandfather loved to take photos but he didn’t like printing them so I converted the garden shed into a darkroom and that began both my love of the darkroom and black-and-white photography.
-I worked as a photojournalist for several years, then at an agency, and then joined the Royal Marines.
-I nearly died from a fall off a mountain in Norway.
-I spent nine months in hospitals and rehabilitation facilities.
-I then worked as a Networks Operations Manager for several years for Virgin before deciding in 2006 to strike out on my own and return to photography.
+I worked as a photojournalist for several years, then at an agency, I then worked as a Networks Operations Manager for several years for Virgin before deciding in 2006 to strike out on my own and return to photography.
 That’s when I started Ambient Life.

 SB: How does one go from just starting a business to shooting for some of the finest carmakers in the world?